bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/Plugins.rst

    is the name of the plugin with the trailing -fd.so stripped off, so in this case, we would put bpipe in the field.

 filepath
    specifies the namespace, which for bpipe is the pseudo path and filename under which the backup will be saved.
 This pseudo path and filename will be seen by the user in the restore file tree.
-For example, if the value is :strong:`/MySQL/mydump.sql`, the data backed up by the plugin will be put under that ''pseudo'' path and filename.
+For example, if the value is :strong:`/MySQL/mydump.sql`, the data backed up by the plugin will be put under that "pseudo" path and filename.
 You must be careful to choose a naming convention that is unique to avoid a conflict with a path and filename that actually exists on your system.

 readprogram